Master of Science in Electrical Engineering

 - Integrity: understand professional and ethical responsibility in the work space.

 - Global thinker: understand the impact of engineering solutions in a global, economic, environmental, and societal context.

 - Staying relevant: acknowledge the need for life-long learning in an ever-evolving field like Electrical and Computer Engineering.

 There are two plans of studies: Plan-A (Thesis) and Plan-B (Project)

 Plan A: Thesis Option

 Students selecting Plan A must complete 21 units of course work (7 courses), 6 units of EE797 "Research" (typically as two 3-unit EE797 “Research”, taken in two different semesters) and 3 units of EE799A "Thesis" under supervision of a full-time ECE faculty.
-Students are required to take six units of EE797 (Research) and three units of EE799A (Thesis).
-The remaining twenty-one units can be taken from the chosen depth area or be breadth courses, all subject to the approval of the Thesis Advisor and Graduate Advisor.
+The remaining twenty-one units can be taken from the chosen depth area or breadth courses, all subject to the approval of the Thesis Advisor and Graduate Advisor.

 Credit for EE797 will be given only after completing the thesis.
 Credit cannot be given for EE798 for students in Plan A. An oral defense of the thesis is required and a completed thesis in a required format shall be submitted to the university.
 Once your thesis has been published credit will be given for EE799A.
-Please use the Worksheet for Plan A to prepare your Program of Study and submit it to the Graduate Advisor.
-You can use the Course Selection Guidelines to prepare your Program of Study.

 Plan B: Project Option